wanga158-mcmaster/ststp/README.md

 ![](docs/img/jump_taken.png)
 *expected waveform after jump*

-Decode: gets raw instruction and raw instruction address (pc) from fetch stage.
+The decode stage gets raw instruction and raw instruction address (pc) from fetch stage.
 Passes along decoded instruction, decoded immediate, register indexes and data, and instruction address to execute stage.
 The register file is instantiated in this stage.
 Gets data to write to register file from writeback stage.
+![] (docs/img/decode_general_waveform.png)
+*expected operation for decode*

-Execute: gets decoded operation from the execute stage, and necessary data as well as address.
+The execute stage gets decoded operation from the execute stage, and necessary data as well as address.
 Performs operation.
 Passes along the modified data and register indexes to the writeback stage, and whether or not a branch was taken if it was a branch/jump instruction.
 Passes along the